 People need to know how to get to your drive-thru lane.
 Directional signs accomplish that.
 But they do more - they can set the tone for the entire drive-thru experience.
 They also welcome patrons and give you a bit of real estate for branding.
 Use the directional sign to start the patrons’ engagements on a positive note.

-If during the wait to order everybody in the car had had a chance to see the menu, this may have gone a lot smoother.
-In addition, it very likely would have resulted in a higher sale, because the 16-year old would have been able to get the triple deluxe bacon burger and the others could have gotten a milkshake or large fries.
+If everybody in the car had had a chance to see the menu in advance, this might have gone a lot smoother.
+Also, it probably would have resulted in a higher sale.
+For example, the 16-year old would have been able to get the triple deluxe bacon burger, and the others could have gotten a milkshake or large fries.
 Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver took the easy way out, and you lost out.

 Give guests waiting in line plenty of time to peruse your menu.
-Not only does this take the pressure off them when it is their turn to order, but it also allows you to up-sell, including enticing people to try your limited time offers.
+It takes the pressure off them when it is their turn to order, and it allows you to up-sell, including enticing people to try your limited time offers.
 Well-designed menu boards will draw the eye to the highest margin items - those items that contribute the most to your bottom line.
 If people are rushed, they tend to fall back to their go-to meals.
 Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest day-parts.

 High-Quality Drive-Thru Speaker System

-Nothing frustrates customers more than when their order is not right, except perhaps when the mistake comes after a challenging back-and-forth over bad speakers where neither person is sure what the other person is saying.
+Customers get quite frustrated when they open their order and find that it is incorrect.
+It is worse when the mistake happens after a challenging back-and-forth over bad speakers where neither person is sure what the other person is saying.
 Charlie Brown’s teacher should not be taking orders.
 If the key to successful relationships is communication, the same can also be said about successful drive-thrus.
-Several factors should be considered in ensuring good communication.
+Consider several factors to ensure successful communication.
 First, the system should be checked regularly, from both sides.
 Management should test the audio quality of the drive-thru speaker box with their team speaking to them as they would a guest.
-The team members must be properly trained in the use of the headsets, where to position the mic, how loud to speak and to speak clearly with good diction.
-Finally, simple awareness of possible impediments to good communication should always be top of mind.
+Properly train team members in the use of the headsets, where to position the mic, how loud to talk, and to speak clearly with excellent diction.
+Finally, mere awareness of possible impediments to good communication should always be top of mind.
 For example, patrons may have hearing problems, or there may be excessive noise from traffic or weather.